PubSubNet/pubsubnet-spec/DESCRIPTION.md

 **WebSub is designed to be a server-server protocol**, where Publishers, Subscribers and Hubs are all accessible by definite HTTP URLs. **PubSubNet** will use HTTP/2 Server Push over client GET / POST requests to mimic a server-server architecture, rather than acting as a client tracker.

-PubSubNet extends and generalises this model, so that Publishers and Subscribers may be non-server HTTP/2 clients:
+PubSubNet extends and generalises this model, so that Publishers and Subscribers may be non-server (HTTP/2) clients:

 - **Publisher** is a role taken on by a client who *publishes* or uploads anything to a Hub.
 Anyone can be a **Publisher**; there are no qualifications to publish content.

 - **Subscriber** is a role taken on by a client who *subscribes* or listens to any feed on a Hub.

 - **Hub** is a very simple server, which is told feed data by **Publishers**, and which makes feeds publicly available to **Subscribers**.

+*PubSubNet can probably be implemented with RSS/Atom and HTTP/1.1, but there's (almost) no reason to do this.*

 ### PubSubNet terminology: